Extended 60-day Comment Period Ends April 17, 2020

 - Site improvements and parking for up to 700 vehicles

-Construction is currently planned to commence in fall 2020, with a targeted opening date in fall 2022.
-The new arena would adhere to University design guidelines and performance standards for new construction.
+Construction is currently planned to commence in Fall 2020, with a targeted opening date by Fall 2022.
+The new arena will seek LEED certification and will adhere to University design guidelines and performance standards for new construction.

 The University has prepared an Environmental Impact Evaluation (EIE) to further evaluate the potential environmental impacts of the Proposed Action, as well as other alternatives, including the No Action alternative.

-Comments on this EIE will be accepted until 5 pm on
+Comments on the EIE will be accepted until 5 pm on Friday, April 17, 2020.

 Name: John Robitaille, Sr. Project Manager